garrettbates/garrettdbates.com/_posts/2025-09-21-driving-complex-decisions.md

             ...
 ```

-The primary outcome here is shared understanding amongst the group.
-As the group gains clarity expect and embrace that your own position on what the right path forward is may shift throughout the process.
+The primary outcome here is shared understanding amongst the team.
+As the team gains clarity expect and embrace that your own position on what the right path forward is may shift throughout the process.
 This is a good thing!

 It is a common pitfall to not know when this collaboration phase is over.
 Note that getting to a shared recommendation is explicitly not a part of this phase.
 You do not have to circle until everyone agrees.
 You solely need to ensure that the the group has full understanding of all options + pros/cons and also that the group has no further options + pros/cons to contribute.

-## Picking a path
+## Picking a Path: Making the Call
 The easiest part of the process for the driver.
-Identify an accountable leader and force them to choose based on the due diligence of the group.
+Identify an accountable leader and have them choose based on the due diligence of the team.
 As a rule of thumb, I try to make the approver the person who has the most to lose if the decision is suboptimal.
 Let the approver state their intended choice before finalizing it and allow members of the team a last opportunity to filibuster.

-## Before and after
+## Before and After: Two Timelines

-Let's first review how a complex decision might get driven without the advice of this article.
+### A Common (Flawed) Timeline

 <div style="display:flex;justify-content:center;padding:20px 0">
     <img src="/assets/driving-complex-decisions/typical-complex-decision-timeline.svg" alt="Typical complex decision timeline">